wxsd-sales/microsoft-teams-presence-macro/README.md

 #  Microsoft Teams Presence Macro

 This Webex Device Macro makes it possible to automatically set your Microsoft Teams Presence depending on the call state of your device.
-It leverages the Microsoft Graph API to set the presence of the associated user and monitors the Webex Devices call state using the Cisco xAPIs.
+It leverages the Microsoft Graph API to set the presence of the associated user and monitors the Webex Devices call state using the Cisco RoomOS xAPIs.

 ![MS-Teams-Presence-Macro](https://user-images.githubusercontent.com/21026209/161542129-cae6671f-f50c-4fe0-9b6f-305a536c9987.png)